Garmin fēnix 8 (47mm AMOLED) vs Withings ScanWatch Nova

 Which one is better?

-The Garmin fēnix 8 (47mm AMOLED) is the better buy for most people - its stunning 1.4" AMOLED display crushes the Withings ScanWatch Nova's small 0.63" OLED screen.
-That said, grab the Withings ScanWatch Nova if you want a stylish watch with long battery life - it's lighter at 2.22 oz and lasts 30 days on a charge.
+The Garmin fēnix 8 (47mm AMOLED) is the better buy for most people - its 1.4" AMOLED display crushes the ScanWatch Nova's smaller screen.
+That said, grab the Withings ScanWatch Nova if you prefer a sleeker design and need less frequent charging - it lasts 30 days.

 Who should buy each?

-Choose the Garmin fēnix 8 (47mm AMOLED) if: you need a vibrant 1.4" display for outdoor sports, want built-in GPS for tracking your runs, or require advanced health metrics for training.
+Choose the Garmin fēnix 8 (47mm AMOLED) if: you want a vibrant 1.4" display, need built-in GPS for accurate tracking, or appreciate robust dive features.

-Choose the Withings ScanWatch Nova if: you prefer a long-lasting 30-day battery, enjoy a sleek hybrid design, or want clinical-grade health monitoring without the bulk.
+Choose the Withings ScanWatch Nova if: you prefer a chic design, want clinical-grade health monitoring, or value a 30-day battery life for minimal maintenance.

 Conclusion